raleel/cfi-srd/0005_Skills.md

 ### Musicianship (DEX+CHA)

 Musicianship covers the playing of musical instruments; from a simple reed pipe to a complex stringed instrument such as a harp, and each iteration of Musicianship is applied to a group of similar instruments.
-A musician who can play a reed pipe can also play a flute, panpipes, or a recorder because the fundamentals are the same.
+A musician with Music (Flutes) can play a reed pipe but can also play a flute, panpipes, or a recorder because the fundamentals are the same.
 They could not, however, play a harp or lute.

 ### Navigation (INT+POW)